Episode 6: How Quilts have been Viewed and Collected

 Featuring appearances by Shelly Zegart, William R. Ferris, John Begley, Maxwell L. Anderson, Bernie Herman, Christa C. Mayer Thurman, Niloo Paydar, Gerald Roy, Kay Polson Grubola, John M. Walsh III, Matt Arnett, Pat Garthoeffner, Janine Janniere, Judy Marie Laval Morton, Marcie Cohen Ferris, Carolyn L. Mazloomi, James Grubola and Douglas Dawson.

-In this preview: James Grubola, Former Chair, Department of Fine Arts, University of Louisville (Louisville, KY)
+In this video: James Grubola, Former Chair, Department of Fine Arts, University of Louisville (Louisville, KY)

 Image (page top): Collection of John M. Walsh III exhibition.
 2009.
 Kentucky Museum of Art & Craft, Louisville, KY.